ljars/chat-bubble/README.md

 ## Edit chat bubble duration
 1. Open the ChatBubblePrefab in ChatBubble/Resources
-2. Change the value of 'Min Duration' and 'Extra Duration Per Character' on the ChatBubble component.
+2. Change the value of `Min Duration` and `Extra Duration Per Character` on the ChatBubble component.
    The extra duration allows longer messages to be displayed for a longer amount of time. totalDuration = minDuration + (extraDurationPerCharacter * lengthOfMessage)